 - Tiny Toon Adventures:

 - In the short, "Devil Doggie" from the episode, "The Wheel O' Comedy", Elmyra Duff mistakes Dizzy Devil, a tasmanian devil, for a dog.
 When Dizzy agrees to be her pet for the day upon hearing the free food she'd give him, she treats him like a dog, which includes playing with a rubber dog toy, feeding him from a dog bowl, and even grooming him to look like a poodle.

 - In the short, "K-9 Kitty" from the episode, "Furrball Follies", Furrball is looking for a new home, and a near-blind couple, who absolutely hate cats, mistake him for a dog.
 Furrball takes advantage of this by acting like a dog.
 When the couple get two new pairs of glasses at the end of the short, they find out he is a cat and kick him out.

 Richard: It's a labradoodle.

 - In "The Puppy", Richard mistakes the vicious turtle he buys from a dodgy van for a puppy.

 Richard: It's a labraturtle.

-- In another episode, Principal Brown asks Gumball and Darwin to look after the school hamster, but Brown accidentally gives them a lump of his hair instead.
+- In "The Burden", Principal Brown asks Gumball and Darwin to look after the school hamster, but Brown accidentally gives them a lump of his hair instead.
 None of them notice until the next day.

 - Truth in television, with sand cats often being mistaken for domestic cats.